Specialist Overview: Financial Transparency & Surgical Value

 Past patients of Dr. Harris and California Hernia Specialists encourage patients to become educated on their options for hernia repair, as well as researching the best choices for who to see for specialty hernia care.Which hernia surgery is best for me?

 Both mesh and no mesh repairs along with open hernia surgery and laparoscopic hernia surgery are excellent treatments for abdominal wall hernias.
 Whether patients should choose one method over another is a matter of discussion each patient should have with their surgeon.
-There are risks and benefits to the various types of hernia repairs.
-Patients should be seen by a surgeon who can offer all options to patients based on their specific presentation and unique characteristics.
+There are risks and benefits to the various types of hernia repairs with some patients requiring a specific type of surgery.
+Therefore, patients should be seen by a high volume surgeon who can offer all options to patients based on their specific presentation and unique characteristics.

 Comparing Open and Laparoscopic Hernia Repair